Ramsaheb/My-Own-Created-Projects-AI-ML-based-and-other-also-/media-pulse-dashboard/README.md

 ---
 ## 🧠 AI Feature Explanation
 ✅ Sentiment Analysis
-Sentiment is analyzed using HuggingFace Transformers model: distilbert-base-uncased-finetuned-sst-2-english

-Each article is classified as Positive, Neutral, or Negative

 Analysis is performed through an authenticated API call using a HuggingFace token

 ✅ Article Summarization